 Dodge City is a medium-sized city located in the state of Kansas.
 With a population of 27,104 people and five constituent neighborhoods, Dodge City is the 14th largest community in Kansas.

-Dodge City is a blue-collar town, with 48.09% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Dodge City, you'll notice that it is more blue-collar than most other communities in America.
+48.09% of Dodge City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Dodge City is a city of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in Dodge City who work in sales jobs (7.45%), office and administrative support (6.94%), and food service (6.82%).

 In terms of college education, the citizens of Dodge City rank slightly lower than the national average.
 16.57% of adults 25 and older in Dodge City have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.